dannofield/Self-driving-car-Advanced/README.md

 ```

 # Areas where improvements could be made

+We can definitely have a significant improvement by modifying the color transform algorithm by itself.

+I tried different ways, you can see two different functions in the file [Proyect2.py](https://github.com/dannofield/Self-driving-car-Advanced/blob/master/Project2.py), a function called `color_transform()` at line 147 and `color_transform2()` at line 123.

+I couldn't find a better solution, both have different approachs and I ended up using `color_transform()` .

 ## Challenge Video Color Transform
 | Perspective transform | S channel Only |Sobel + thresholds | Combined | Yellow & White mask only|